A nonpartisan documentary about a 1956 California congressional race that rocked the nation

 Share stories about 1956 America, connect us to people who knew Saund or Cochran or anyone who voted in 1956 (they’d be in their 80s today).

-This is an independent media project currently in development.
+This is an independent media project currently in production.
 100% tax-deductible contributions to this documentary film can be made through our fiscal sponsor, the Center for Independent Documentary.
+Click the QR code for information on how to donate by credit card or by check.